The Tarantulas: Current recordings

+Bill Juharos on drums, Jim Pope on Harmonica, Diego Daniel on Vocals, Tommy Hussey on Vocals, Terry Bryant on Vocals, Richard Salem on Bass, and Wild Bill on Harmonica.

+The Tarantulas are currently located in Arizona and Florida.

 Loran Lea

 The Tarantulas original bassist, Loran Lea, died in an auto accident on January 27, 2013.

 Loran played with The Tarantulas from 1995-1998.
 He appeared on the 1996 Tarantulas EP recorded at Full Sail University (Orlando) and on the 1997 Tarantulas EP recorded at Audio Playground (Winter Park).

 The songs on the first EP were: Shark Attack, Lonerider, and Demolition in Death Valley.

 The songs on the second EP were: Third Break from the Shore, Freakazoid Mind Warp, and Death Zone.
 Loran also appeared on the first live recorded version of "Bandidos de Rojos" in 1997.

 Following the Tarantulas, Loran played bass for the band "Red", a popular Florida band based in Orlando.
 Loran was considered by many to be an excellent musician and extremely talented bassist.
 He died at age 40.

 Trademark

 The Tarantulas is a registered trademark through the United States Patent and Trademark Office.
-Shams has acted against other bands with the word "Tarantulas" or "Tarantula" in their names, threatening legal action unless they change them.